metagenomics/metagenomics-tk/docs/developer_guidelines.md

 ## Modules

 Functionality is structured in modules (assembly, binning, dereplication, .etc).
 Each module can have multiple workflows.
 Every module follows the output definition specified in the [output specification](specification.md)  document.
+The name and the version of the module is specified in the `modules` section of the `nextflow.config` file.

 ### Workflows